-When a pharmaceutical company provides sponsorship for a third party organiser, the company can certainly make its sponsorship conditional upon only covering expenses for the professional program, for example payment for speakers, and thus avoid being subject to these provisions (this is not possible as regards section 13.08 - 09) which are always relevant and assessed as part of the framework for the professional event and hence under the supervision of the company).
-In cases relating to hospitality, ENLI finds that the company is only responsible for meals for participants lying within the framework of these provisions if such hospitality is paid for/supported by the company.
-Hence, the company is not responsible for a gala dinner (with luxurious catering and/or entertainment), which is paid by participants themselves.
-In contrast, a company may not pay a reasonable amount towards or as support for luxurious meals, meaning partial self-payment.
-Here, ENLI finds that it is the overall hospitality for which the company provides support that must be at a reasonable level since the company would otherwise be providing luxurious hospitality in contravention with this clause.
-If self-payment is required, this must reflect the real financial value of the luxurious component, for example the gala dinner.
+When a pharmaceutical company provides sponsorship for a third party organiser, the company can certainly make its sponsorship conditional upon only covering expenses for the professional program, for example payment for speakers, and thus avoid being subject to these provisions (this is not possible as regards section 13(9) and (10)) which are always relevant and assessed as part of the framework for the professional event and hence under the supervision of the company).
+In cases relating to hospitality, ENLI finds that the company is only responsible for meals for participants lying within the framework of this provision and section 13 (8) if such hospitality is paid for/supported by the company.
+Hence, the company is not responsible for a gala dinner (with luxurious catering and/or entertainment), if the company's sponsorship specifically exempts hospitality and/or entertainment.
+In contrast, a company may not pay a reasonable amount towards or as support for luxurious meals, cf. also section 13(8), meaning e.g. partial self-payment by the HCP.
+Here, ENLI finds that it is the overall hospitality for which the company provides support that must be at a reasonable level and within the thresholds of section 13(8), since the company would otherwise be providing luxurious hospitality in contravention with this clause.